clojurewerkz/quartzite.docs/articles/triggers.md

 #### The "Fire Now" Instruction

+Instructs the scheduler to fire the trigger immediately upon misfire.
+Should only be used for one-shot (non-repeating) timers.

 A code example that uses this instruction:

 {% gist 3f0a3fb21d10138161e9 %}

 #### The "Next With Existing Repeat Count" Instruction

+Instructs the scheduler to re-schedule the trigger to the next scheduled time after "now" with the repeat counter unchanged.
+If the end time of the trigger has arrived, the trigger will be marked as completed (will not fire again).

 A code example that uses this instruction: